vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 77–224\);89a new Sanskrit comparative appendix \(navam pariśiṣṭa\) \(pp. 225–6\); a section on MSS variations in Sanskrit \(vṛddhipattraka\) \(pp. 227–34\); an errata \(śuddhipattraka\) in English and Sanskrit \(pp. 235–7\); and a handwritten photocopy of the Tibetan sources discussed under Appendix 1 \(pp. 153–219\).
 A swift survey over the whole of VSc content can be made with the summary given by Jambūvijayaji \(pp. 11–14\).
 Table 1.2 shows the main concepts classified by chapter and daily lessons.

-89 The seventh section in this appendix \(pp. 153–219\) contains an English presentation of the Tibetan sources adduced in support of the reconstruction of the VS. I have not had the chance to dwell on this aspect here.
+[^89]: The seventh section in this appendix \(pp. 153–219\) contains an English presentation of the Tibetan sources adduced in support of the reconstruction of the VS. I have not had the chance to dwell on this aspect here.

-26 * Introduction to Indian philosophy and Vaiśeṣika* ṛti\)
+ṛti\)

 *VSc 10*